ardanlabs/kit/log/readme.md

 To write to the log you can make calls like this:

-	log.Dev(context, "CreateUser", "Started : Email[%s]", nu.Email)
+	log.Dev(ctx, "CreateUser", "Started : Email[%s]", nu.Email)
-	log.Error(context, "CreateUser", err, "Completed")
+	log.Error(ctx, "CreateUser", err, "Completed")

 The API for Dev and User follow this convention:

-	log.User(context, "funcName", "formatted message %s", values)
+	log.User(ctx, "funcName", "formatted message %s", values)

-context
+ctx

-A context is a unique id that can be used to trace an entire session or request.
+A ctx is a unique id that can be used to trace an entire session or request.
 This value should be generated as early as possible and passed through out the different calls.